 - Desertification – when cultivated land transforms into a desert;

-- Erosion – when some physical forces such as water, wind or temperature drop cause the weathering of soil (go back to the What is soil? - Soil definition paragraph), and then transport it away from its original place, e.g., a gale-like wind moving huge masses of dry, superficial layer of soil.
+- Erosion – when some physical forces such as water, wind or a drop in temperature cause the weathering of the soil (go back to the What is soil? - Soil definition paragraph), and then transport it away from its original place, e.g., a gale-like wind moving huge masses of dry topsoil.

 In order to prevent soil degradation and keep it in good condition, you should care about the soil in your garden, yard or field just as much as you care for your plants or grass.
 Maintaining the quality of your soil is called a soil conservation.